Thank you to the following partners and supporters for making our work possible!

 Colleges and Institutes Canada provided funding to support BECO’s birds at risk in agricultural landscapes program in 2016, 2017, and 2018 through the Clean Tech Internships program.
 This project was undertaken with the financial support of the Government of Canada through the federal Department of the Environment and Climate Change.
 Ce projet a été réalisé avec l’appui financier du gouvernement du Canada agissant par l’entremise du ministère fédéral de l’Environnement et du Changement climatique.

 In 2017, BECO received a grant from The McLean Foundation to support our Prairie Warbler Project.
 In 2015, BECO received a grant for general support.

-BECO is working with the Ontario Soil and Crop Improvement Association on the 2016-2017 project: Testing grazing strategies for Bobolink in pastures.
-Funding is provided through the Species at Risk Partnerships on Agricultural Lands program, an Environment and Climate Change Canada initiative.
+BECO collaborated with the Ontario Soil and Crop Improvement Association on the 2016-2017 project: Testing grazing strategies for Bobolink.
+Funding was provided through the Species at Risk Partnerships on Agricultural Lands program, an Environment and Climate Change Canada initiative.